Prevent JavaScript Elements from Breaking Page Layout when Following Yahoo Performance Tip #6: Place Scripts at the Bottom

 Thus, the YDN advice of placing <script> elements at the bottom of the page is 100% standards-compliant.
 Indeed, after relocating my scripts to the bottom of the document body, my pages continue to validate with flying colors.
 I can’t honestly say that I have noticed any significant improvements in speed (e.g., page loading time, rendering time, etc.), but I do understand the logic behind this particular performance tip and will continue with its implementation, which, unfortunately, is not always 100% hassle-free..

-Preventing script elements from breaking page layout
+Preventing <script> elements from breaking page layout

-When script elements are placed in the document head, page layout is not effected in any browser.
+When <script> elements are placed in the document head, page layout is not effected in any browser.
 You can put a hundred of ‘em up there without affecting the visual presentation of underlying (X)HTML and/or CSS.
-Move any number of script elements to the bottom of the body element, however, and the page may render incorrectly in several popular browsers.
+Move any number of <script> elements to the bottom of the body element, however, and the page may render incorrectly in several popular browsers.

 Apparently, Internet Explorer 7 and Opera 9 incorrectly attribute a literal height to script tags located outside of the head.
-In other words, rather than ignoring the scripts tags, these browsers are applying some sort of height property to each of them, thereby altering the intended layout of neighboring regions of the page. — Not good.
+In other words, rather than ignoring the script tags, these browsers are applying some sort of height property to each of them, thereby altering the intended layout of neighboring regions of the page. — Not good.

 After relocating my scripts here at Perishable Press as follows: